lchop/Cpp_guide/C++.md

 ~~~
 > You can copy with shared pointers.

 *weak_ptr* : When you assign shared ptr to weak ptr it won't count has a reference, so It won't keep shared ptr alive.
+It won't keep shared ptr alive.
+You can ask weak ptr: are you still being used, are you still alive

 ~~~cpp
 int main(){